input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-data.rst

 the notion of ownership of a contract role, and make it tradable.
 So you can sell your loan or buy a share of a role in some contract.

-Slot numbers and amounts of money are treated in a similar way; with the same show/overload approach as used above, they will appear in contracts as numbers:
+Timeouts and amounts of money are treated in a similar way; with the same show/overload approach as used above, they will appear in contracts as numbers:

 .. code:: haskell

-   data Slot    = Slot Integer
+   newtype POSIXTime = POSIXTime { getPOSIXTime :: Integer }
-   type Timeout = Slot
+   type Timeout = POSIXTime

+The number represents the number of seconds after the midnight of the 1st of January of 1970 (UTC).

 Note that ``"alice"`` is the owner here in the sense that she will be refunded any money in the account when the contract terminates.